pandastreet/dorkingbaptistchapel.org.uk/events.md

 ### **SEPTEMBER 2021**

 Saturday 4th Sep, 3pm: Induction service for new pastor Paul Stevens.
-At the chapel (also on Zoon online)
+At the chapel (also on Zoom online)

 Sunday 5th Sep, 10:30am: Sunday service at the chapel